In Search of Sunrise (series): under Markus Schulz

 The In Search of Sunrise name re-emerged for a 14th release following a 3-year hiatus.
 The location subtitle was dropped, but the series retained its 3-CD format.
 Markus Schulz became the de facto curator for the series, having been credited on all post-Richard Durand releases through 2022.
+In 2024 series celebrated its 25 anniversary, by a release of 6 albums mixed by Markus Schulz, Solarstone, York, Johan Gielen, Super8 & Tab and ZOYA.